Title

 Competencies

-4. Exhibit an awareness of context when analyzing a text.
+3. Exhibit literary inquiry and awareness of context when analyzing a text.

 Goal Areas